 The Captain hears that the entire west coast of this island offers an opportunity for the naturist to indulge.
 It is very long and going as far South as possible took you away from any crowds.
 However, it looks as if development is threatening it.
 The eastern part of the island was rather too populous and there didn't seem to be any traditional naturist sites.
 There is a lot of coastline only accessible by boat or brave motor travellers and so there may be possibilities here.
 However, our [original] correspondents were supposed to be learning to sail so didn't explore these possibilities!

-BEACHES NORTH TO SOUTH (all on the West coast)
+BEACHES NORTH TO SOUTH (all on the West coast except the last one)

 Barefooters who visited in June 2004 report that this beach is about 2 km from Lefkas Town on the northern tip of the west coast.
 Whilst not as dramatic or beautiful as the other west coast beaches its access is easier and quicker.
 The beach is popular with windsurfers and kite surfers and the breeze does pick up during the afternoon.
 This is centred on the southern part of the beach.